 All included meals will be prepared from fresh local produce.
 The majority of the shopping for foodstuffs will be done before the trip departs, and fresh goods, such as meats, fruits, vegetables, and dairy products, will be bought en route during the trip from supermarkets, local shops and markets.
 Please note that even though our cooks will try their utmost to provide you with a varied and interesting meals, the choices might be somewhat limited, based on what is available on the local market.
 Breakfasts will generally consist of breads and cereals, if time allows a warm breakfast may be prepared.
 Many lunches will be provided en-route and will be light meals such as sandwiches and/or salads.
 All evening meals will be freshly-prepared hot meals, and will consist of a variety of continental and local dishes.
 Your CEOs will do all the meal preparation and lead the way here, but will prepare a duty schedule for ensuring a fair, rotating participation from you and your group members in the meal preparation and dish washing duties.
 Vegetarian meals and other dietary requirements need to be specified prior to arrival.
 Please note all bottled drinking water will be at your own expense.

-We use our new custom built 24 seat overland adventure vehicle (OAV) named the Lando, to criss-cross through East Africa for most of this trip.
+We use a custom built 24 seat overland adventure vehicle (OAV) named the Lando, to criss-cross through East Africa for most of this trip.
 The Lando allows the entire group, including your CEO, to travel together, and because of its height, is great for wildlife viewing and for enjoying the scenic landscape.
 Road conditions can run the full gamut from new to being in very poor condition.
 This style of travel is by no means luxury but it allows us the flexibility of making stops when needed, and reaching some out-of-the way parts in Africa where the traditional safari crowd would not dare to go.
-Here’s a quick look at the unique features of the well-equipped G Adventures overland adventure vehicle (OAV): - Storage for your main luggage is accessible from inside the vehicle - Day packs can be stored at your feet or on the luggage shelf above - Onboard safety box for valuables - Front viewing windows and large sliding windows, both great for wildlife viewing - Reclining seats - Fully equipped mobile kitchen - Access to a 250L tank of drinking water - Air-conditioning - Inverter for battery charging (South African plug - 220-240V) - USB charging ports for every traveller at their seat - Wifi in selected countries, depending on the network reception Please note that our Landos do not have on-board bathrooms.
+Here’s a quick look at the unique features of the well-equipped G Adventures overland adventure vehicle (OAV): - Storage for your main luggage is accessible from inside the vehicle - Day packs can be stored at your feet or on the luggage shelf above - Onboard safety box for valuables - Front viewing windows and large sliding windows, both great for wildlife viewing - Reclining seats - Fully equipped mobile kitchen - Access to a 250L tank of drinking water - Air-conditioning - Charging station, when available in camp (South African plug - 220-240V) - USB charging ports for every traveller at their seat - Wifi in selected countries, depending on the network reception Please note that our Landos do not have on-board bathrooms.
 In addition to the overland adventure vehicle (OAV), in Uganda for the gorilla trek, we split the group into smaller vans in order to arrive in a more timely manner to the trail heads of the park.
 This is not a physically demanding journey; however, travelling can be difficult, with long drives and poor road conditions at times.
 Please take note of the travel times and distances in the above itinerary, and consider that this is often on poor quality, bumpy roads.
 Despite this, most clients feel that the diversity of the African landscape, culture and wildlife are all well worth the experience.

 On this journey, you will be accompanied on your trip by 2 crew members - a Chief Experience Officer (CEO) and a driver.
 The Chief Experience Officer (CEO) will be the group manager and leader.
 He/she organizes the trip, and will be there to assist you when needed.
 He/she will take care of the small things so you can concentrate on enjoying your adventure.
 All of our CEOs in southern and East Africa are experienced group leaders, with a broad knowledge base of the region’s history, cultures, and wildlife.
 Your leader will be from either southern or East Africa depending on which part of the tour you are on.
 All of our overland adventure vehicle (OAV) drivers are experienced in the routes travelled, and highly skilled in dealing with different terrains.
 All of our cooks will organize and lead the meal preparation, and have experience in cooking a variety of local and international dishes for large groups.
 During the gorilla trek, we use an experienced and certified local mountain guide, expert gorilla trackers, and armed guards to accompany us for our safety.
 We also use local guides for some included activities where we think more specific knowledge will add to the enjoyment of the places we are visiting.
 Please note that the transfer on Day 9 from Jinja to Kampala is unaccompanied by a CEO.